Survey Results: Close Calls While Scuba Diving

 Respondents could select more than one answer, which explains why the total is above 100%.
 Clearly, we can share a close call experience with more than one group of people.

-If you’ve shared your close call experience(s) with others, did you feel pushback or shame by people with whom you shared it?
+If you’ve shared your close call experience(s) with others, did you feel pushback or shame from people with whom you shared it?

-On average, 79.1% of scuba divers who shared their close call experience(s) with others did not feel pushback or shame by people with whom they shared it.
+On average, 79.1% of scuba divers who shared their close call experience(s) with others did not feel pushback or shame from people with whom they shared it.

 On the other hand, 15.2% of tech divers and 8.3% of non-tech divers experienced pushback and shame.
 That number should really be 0% if we want to have an open dialogue on scuba diving safety.

-It’s concerning that tech divers experienced twice as much shame and pushback since tech diving requires an even greater attention to details for preventing dangerous mistakes.
+It’s concerning that tech divers experienced twice as much shame and pushback, as tech diving requires even greater attention to detail to prevent dangerous mistakes.

 In which situation did you experience close call(s) as a dive professional?